rcky844/knowledge-handbook/Biology/Biochemistry/Respiration/Aerobic Respiration/Link Reaction.md

 2. **Combination with coenzyme A**
    The acetyl group combines with coenzyme A to form acetyl-CoA.
 It acts as a carrier to transfer the acetyl group to the [[Krebs cycle]].

-> **Note**:
-> - There are two pyruvate molecules produced per glucose molecule, everything needs to be multiplied by 2 when thinking about what happens to a single glucose molecule in aerobic respiration.
-> - Two acetyl-CoA are formed for each glucose molecule undergoing [[glycolysis]].